omeletJK/tsp-mcp-server/README.md

 Cities are at: (0,0), (1,2), (3,1), (2,4), (4,3)"
 ```

-### 🎨 **NEW!
-Visual TSP Solutions**
+### 🎨 **Visual TSP Solutions**

 ```
-"Solve the TSP for these 4 cities and show me a visual diagram:
+"Solve the TSP for these 4 cities and create an image visualization:
 (0,0), (5,3), (2,7), (8,1)"
 ```

 ```
-"Create a visualization of this route through Seoul, Busan, and Incheon with custom styling"
+"Create a dark-themed visualization of this route through Seoul, Busan, and Incheon"
 ```

 ```
-"Show me a 1000x800 pixel visualization of the optimal route through these delivery points, with labels but without distance information"
+"Show me a 1000x800 pixel colorful visualization of the optimal route through these delivery points"
 ```

 ## Available Tools